Feeling fatigued? Supercharge you meals with the 10 most vibrant foods and you may never have another "energy crisis."

 ENERGY SECRETS:

-1.)
+Want all-day energy?
+Eat enough of what you need at every meal.
+This checklist will help you do that.1.)
 Complex Carbohydrates that are high in fiber (like oats, brown rice, and other whole grains) are absorbe3d more slowly and sustain you for longer periods.
 They also help keep blood sugar levels stable, evening out energy highs and lows, and preventing you from overeating later in the day.

 2.)
 Protein (soy, lean meats, nuts) helps regulate the release of energy throughout the day.
 "Protein takes a long time to turn into glucose, providing a steady release of energy into your body," say Jacob Teitelbaum, M.D., autho of "From Fatigued to Fantastic!"
 (Penguin/Avery 2007).